ljmartin/Missing_label_problem/binding_sites/README.md

 # Binding sites

-Demonstrating how to use clustering and merging to group ligand sets into their binding sites, which improves lbvs.
+Many interaction databases lack information about where a ligand binds.
+If there are multiple binding sites, the similar property principle no longer applies, since there is no expectation that different binding sites on a protein should have the same shape.
+The attached files demonstrate how to use clustering and merging to identify ligand sets coming from multiple binding sites, and then group those ligand sets into their binding sites.
+This shows improved lbvs.

 Includes:
 * Ipython notebook demonstrating analysis of the pre-computed results, as well as a demo of clustering a GABA-A Receptor ligand set with 4 binding sites.